Category

 4. Recovery

 When running a tornado drill, there won’t be any debris to clean up, any live wiring to stay clear of, or collapsed structures to sift through.
 Instead, this “recovery” part of the drill should be a separate proceeding known as a tabletop exercise.
-In this mini-exercise, the exercise leader (possibly you) will present an imaginary recovery scenario to a group of participants.
+In this mini exercise, the leader will present an imaginary recovery scenario to a group of participants.
 Perhaps a portion of your workplace was destroyed or there are employees that remain unaccounted for.

 The participants will then talk out potential responses, ask questions, and work together to alleviate the “impact” of this imagined tornado.